 For each of the stream / hour families in self.famlist, the name of the stream / hour family for the previous cycle is generated and then there is a check to see that the family exists, i.e. that it is contained in the list defined by input argument 'allFams'.
 For a single cycle experiment, for example, there is no valid previous cycle.
 Next, there is a check to see if the previous cycle has the same date as the current cycle, or is one day earlier.
 Consider, for example, the first guess triggers for long window 12-hour 4D-Var.
 The midnight analysis takes its first guess from the previous day's midday forecast, so dictionary entry prevYMD[fam] is set to "YMD-1".
-If the date parameter 'YMD' for the midday cycle is greater than or equal to the date parameter for the current cycle, then the previous day's forecast must have completed and the first guess data will be available, so dictionary entry prevCond[fam] is set to ">=".
-The midday analysis takes its first guess from the current day's midnight forecast.
+If the date parameter 'YMD' for the midday cycle is greater than or equal to the date parameter for the current cycle, then the previous day's forecast must have completed and the first guess takes its first guess from the current for each to see its first guess.
+If the date parameter of the midday analysis takes its first guess from the current day's midnight forecast.
 If the date parameter of the midnight cycle is greater than the date parameter for the midday cycle, then its first guess must be available.
 In this case, prevYMD[fam] = "YMD" and prevCond[fam] = ">".